 But before I knew quite what was happening, I found myself standing with a handful of other brave souls, praying with the long-haired minister to receive Jesus Christ into my heart and life.
 I had the distinct sensation that a tremendous weight had been lifted off my shoulders.
 In no uncertain terms, I knew my life had changed dramatically.
 That was in 1970.

 Each person, no matter how wealthy or powerful, has an emptiness inside.
-Every person is lonely in a way that relationships can’t fill, children can’t fill, friends cant fill.
+Every person is lonely in a way that relationships can’t fill, children can’t fill, friends can’t fill.
 I believe that it’s a loneliness for God.
 There is a sense of guilt in every person.
-Not only are we all empty, lonely, and guilty every one of us is also afraid of death.
+Not only are we all empty, lonely, and guilty, but every one of us is also afraid of death.

-After making that commitment to Jesus Christ I began to use my artistic ability to try to convey the Gospel to my generation.
-On this website are some of my earlier artistic expressions along with some recent doodles.
-Not long after my conversion I found myself teaching Bible studies of all things.
+After making that commitment to Jesus Christ, I began to use my artistic ability to try to convey the gospel to my generation.
+Not long after my conversion, I found myself teaching Bible studies of all things.
 This is ironic when you consider that I was not the best student, to say the least.
-But I had never read a book like the Bible before and it came alive to me making me want to share that with others.
+But I had never read a book like the Bible before and it came alive to me, making me want to share that with others.

-Since then I have pastored a church and written a number of books as well as preaching in evangelistic events we hold called Harvest Crusades.
+Since then I have pastored a church and written a number of books as well as preaching in evangelistic events called Harvest Crusades.

-My Mother came to Christ shortly before going to heaven a few years ago, and I thank God for that.
+My mother came to Christ shortly before going to heaven some time ago, and I thank God for that.

-If you want to check out my personal Web site, click here to visit greglaurie.com.
+If you want to check out my ministry page, visit harvest.org.